atharvawakdikar/Identification-Of-Different-Medicinal-plants/README.md

 Lecun, Y., et al. (2015).
 "Deep learning."
 Nature.

 Russakovsky, O., et al. (2015).
 "Imagenet large scale visual recognition challenge."
 IJCV.

+**Acknowledgments**

+We would like to thank our guide, Prof. Mayuri Getme, and our institution for their support and guidance throughout this project.